 Science at Thriplow

-The enthusiasm for Science at Thriplow can be seen in lessons, through talking to the children about what they are learning and in the eye-catching displays around the school.
-However, it is at its most obvious during Science Week when the entries for the yearly Science competition take over the hall.
-In the past, Thriplow pupils have used the competition as an opportunity to explore many areas of Science, most recently to investigate famous scientific discoveries, and to find out about plastic and its impact on our environment.
+The enthusiasm for Science at Thriplow can be seen in lessons, through talking to the children about what they are learning and in the informative displays around the school.
+Thriplow pupils have also used the annual Science competition as an opportunity to explore many areas of Science, most recently to investigate famous scientific discoveries and to find out about plastic and its impact on our environment.

-We haven't been able to have our Science competition this year, however, instead we have worked within our 'bubbles' to tackle a 'Mystery Science Question' Which is stronger?(cotton wool or spaghetti) that was delivered to every class in the school.
-The children showed such enthusiasm and imagination as they tackled the question and impressed the teachers with their ideas and methods as they sought to answer it.
-The children have decided that they would like to make the Mystery Science Question a regular event.
+Over the past two years, due to the pandemic, we haven't been able to hold our Science competition.
+Instead however, we have worked within our 'bubbles' to tackle some 'Mystery Science Questions' that were mysteriously delivered each term to every class in the school.
+The children showed such enthusiasm and imagination as they tackled the questions and impressed the teachers with their ideas and methods as they sought to answer them.
+The children have decided that they would like to make the Mystery Science Question a regular event in future.